African children subject to 'alarming' levels of violence

 In Ethiopia, Mali, Morocco, Uganda and Zambia, 16 percent of children interviewed said they had scars on their bodies due to physical punishment.

-“The burden of creating a continent where children live and grow up in safety principally lies on the shoulders of Africans themselves,” Theophane Nikyema, ACPF’s executive director, said in a statement.
+“The burden of creating a continent where children live and grow up in safety principally lies on the shoulders of Africans themselves,” Thespian Nikyema, Calf’s executive director, said in a statement.

 The report, launched at the United Nations, attributed some of the violence to pervasive traditional attitudes that condone or accept violence against children as the norm in African society.